MaterDev/OpenPair_DotNet_DiceDivinationApp/README.md

 ### Running the Application

 1. **Start the Server**:
-   - Execute `dotnet run` within the project directory to start the server.
+   - Execute `dotnet run --project DDA_Server` within the project directory to start the server.

 2. **Send a POST Request**:
    - Use an API testing tool or your client application to send a POST request with dice roll data to `/dice-divination`.